 Fish Habitat Banks: A New Funding Source for Stream Restoration

-2. Learn how habitat banks can help fund stream restoration projects.
+2. Learn how habitat banks can help fund stream restoration projects

-3. Learn how the new Fisheries Act will address habitat banks.
+3. Learn how the new Fisheries Act will address habitat banks

 ABOUT THE PRESENTER

-Mr. Fairley has authored many reports and publications and presented at stream restoration conferences across North America.
+Brad has authored many reports and publications and presented at stream restoration conferences across North America.
 He has also provided expert testimony in court.

 Over the last several years, Brad has trained his attention on improving the quality of stream restoration work in Canada.
 This has included advising DFO on stream restoration standards and helping to develop post-construction monitoring protocols.

 Most recently, he has focused on using habitat banking to provide a more reliable source of funding for stream restoration projects.
 Brad has developed the first two DFO-approved fish habitat banks in Canada, and has designed methods for quantifying the amount of fish habitat in a stream.